wild gracesthe hermitagehaiku gatheringakitsu quarterlywild goodsnut hut booksabout

 WG8 2021

-featured poet Michael Dudley
+Michael Dudley

 Michael Dudley (www.michaeljdudley.com) was born in Toronto, Canada, and reared in Scarborough, Ontario.
 For 35 years he lived and worked in rural Southwestern Ontario.
+He is the father of three, currently lives in "Maple City" Chatham, Ontario, and, after last year's Covid-19 absence, is delighted to return to Wild Graces.

-Haiku has been his poetry of choice for nearly five decades.
-He is the author of numerous collections, including Journey Ongoing (2023), a volume of haiku primarily inspired by domestic and international travel.
-In March of 2023 he became International Coordinator for the Haiku Society of America.
+Haiku has been Michael's poetry of choice for nearly five decades, and he celebrates the form as an important literary bridge of inclusion that unites people and peoples around the world.
+In March of 2023 he became International Coordinator for the Haiku of Society of America.

-Michael regards haiku as an important literary bridge of inclusion that unites people and peoples around the world, and he has an especial interest in creative collaborations, including compositional co-creation and synergistic performance that harmonizes haiku with other modes of expression and connection.
+He is the author of numerous collections and has an especial interest in creative collaborations, including compositional co-creation and synergistic performance that harmonizes haiku with other modes of expression and connection.

-featured reader Mary Stevens
+Mary Stevens